crocs-muni/JCAppStore/README.md

 <details>
    <summary>Main applet</summary>
    <p>Main applet is the default application running.
-Some applets require to be main in order to work.</p>
+Rarely, some applets require to be main in order to work.
+Most likely you will not have any applet as a main.</p>
 </details>

 <details>